GreyFox-Z/AppSec-2020/README.md

 ## Deliverables

-a link to your github repo, which includes a README.md on how to run your code.
-How to Run the Code
+Your deliverable can either be a virtual machine running your app or instructions on how to install and run it.
+Please also provide a short write up of the vulnerabilities you’ve included.

+## Installation
 ## How to run the script
 The script could be executed as `python Image_Size_Modifier.py [image name]`